YOUSEF-EL/IPTV/README.md

 # IPTV
 Elevate your entertainment with our advanced IPTV service.
 Stream unlimited live TV, movies, and more on any device, anywhere
-# IPTVPlus - Elevate Your Entertainment
+# IPSMARTY - Elevate Your Entertainment

-Welcome to IPTVPlus, your gateway to a new era of television experience.
-With IPTVPlus, you can enjoy a wide range of live TV channels, on-demand content, and more, all delivered directly over the internet.
+Welcome to IPSMARTY, your gateway to a new era of television experience.
+With IPSMARTY, you can enjoy a wide range of live TV channels, on-demand content, and more, all delivered directly over the internet.
 Say goodbye to cable limitations and hello to limitless entertainment!

 ## Features